svin24/svin24.github.io/content/blog/Open-source-is-defined-by-the-OSD.md

 useful to quickly understand the essential values and rights associated with a piece of software as easily as stating that it is "open source".
-I am not prepared to accept a new definition which removes or reduces important rights in service if your private financial interests.
+I am not prepared to accept a new definition which removes or reduces important rights in service of your private financial interests.

 The mainstream usage of "open source" under the OSD is also, in my opinion, morally just.
 You may feel a special relationship with the projects you start